 Removing language and sensory barriers with Accessible Materials

 We want to ensure that the BioResource’s documentation, communications and marketing are accessible to everyone.
 We therefore strive to provide clear and accessible communications in multiple accessible formats and languages.
-We are mindful of using plain English, glossaries for complex terms and inclusive language.
-We aim to set clear expectations from the outset as to the frequency and format that our volunteers and public contributors will receive communications.

 In 2024, we launched an Accessible Materials working group to further remove barriers to joining the BioResource and make the BioResource’s work more accessible and inclusive for underrepresented groups in research: